seanofw/HalfMaid.Async/Readme.md

 This is a similar `class` to `GameTask`, and most of the above description applies.
 This inherits from `GameTask`.
 It also has the following notable changes:

 - **Property `T Result`**: The result (return value) of this task after it has successfully completed.
 Will be `default(T)` until the task successfully completes.

+- **Static method `FromResult(T)`**: Creates a `GameTask<T>` that has already completed with the given value.
+Useful for returning immediately from a method that must return a `GameTask<T>` but where you don't want to declare it `async` because there's no work to do, or the work is fast and synchronous.

 - **Method `SetResult(T)`**: Notify this task that it has completed successfully and returned a `T`.
 Required by the C# compiler.
 Do not call this directly, or you _will_ break the task.